14islands/responsive-io-goodies/mixins/readme.md

 # Sass mixin

 Sass mixins to simplify using CSS background images on responsive.io.
-Mixins for other CSS-preprocessor might be provide later but anyone is  welcome to make pull requests to this repository.
+Mixins for other CSS-preprocessor might be provided later, anyone is  also welcome to make pull requests to this repository.

 ## Background image mixin